Working with OHMS Hazmat can help you lessen the risk both from a commercial perspective and in terms of health and safety.

-As a value add, RED OHMS Asbestos can also undertake the legislative requirement of labelling all known asbestos on the site in accordance with AS 1319-1994 Safety signs for the Occupational Environment, at the time of reinspection.
+As a value add, OHMS Hazmat can also undertake the legislative requirement of labelling all known asbestos on the site in accordance with AS 1319-1994 Safety signs for the Occupational Environment, at the time of reinspection.

 The data collated from either of the above surveys is documented within a register and forms part of an overall asbestos report which RED OHMS has developed in line with HSG264 Asbestos: The Survey Guide.

 Following the completion of a survey, the identified or assumed asbestos is listed within a register document.
 Asbestos registers are produced in accordance with the requirements of the relevant State or Territory.

 RED OHMS Asbestos have developed a register system using HSG264 Asbestos: The Survey Guide.

 Asbestos registers must record any asbestos that has been identified or is assumed to be present along with numerous information to build a suitable risk assessment.
 It must be maintained and be produced in accordance with the relevant legislation.

 Asbestos Risk Assessments

 A suitable and sufficient risk assessment must be conducted by a competent person to aid in the management of asbestos.
 Whoever carries out the risk assessment must have a sufficient level of knowledge, training and expertise.

 This is to make sure that they understand the risks from asbestos to enable them to make informed decisions and identify the appropriate action required to reduce those risks.